JaredHane98/AWS-EKS-AURORA/README.md

 ---

-There’s another project in the directory called CreateDatabase.
-It generates over 4000 random entries you could use.
+There’s another project in the directory named CreateDatabase.
+It generates over 4,000 random entries that you can use.